of the ACCS

 - We sponsor Repairing the Ruins in June of each year.
 This is the largest national conference on classical Christian education with around 80 vendors and over 1000 educators in attendance.

-- We organize and provide a comprehensive set of resources to member schools to help start and improve member schools.
+- We organize and provide a comprehensive set of member resources to to help start new schools and improve established schools

 - We represent classical Christian education nationally.